Overview of "parts work" - p. 5 of 6

 Rescuing: 4) Consider a Re-doing

 Each rescue is unique.
 Satisfying outcomes depend on all subselves involved feeling safe enough before and during the process.
-Keep in mind that parts living in the past really don’t know about your current world, and will probably reject any description of it.
+Keep in mind that parts living in the past really don’t know about your current world, and will probably doubt or reject any description of it.
 If they’re endlessly recycling one or more old traumas, you may have to re-do (p.
 4) one or more scenarios first to free them to migrate to the present.

 A veteran parts-work client I’ll call Sylvia became aware of an inner child about five years old who was stuck on a vacation lake beach, watching helplessly as her drunken father tried to drown her mother.
 She (the young subself) relived the terror of that moment over and over.
 This incident had actually occurred to Sylvia as a girl 26 years ago.
 To begin rescuing her little one, Sylvia planned a re-doing, and "went inside."